TheoEwzZer/Area/README.md

 ### YouTube

-#### YouTube Actions

-- **New liked video**: This trigger fires every time you like a video on YouTube.
-- **You subscribe to a channel**: This trigger fires when a new subscription is made by you, or another specific channel.

 #### YouTube Reactions

 - **Upload video from URL**: This action will publish a video or Short from a given URL to your YouTube channel.
 Video will be uploaded as a Short or regular video based on the video length and aspect ratio.